Dreamvention/d_quickcheckout/README.md

 The default Opencart Checkout could lose up to 67% of sales just becuase its so damn long.
 Too many fields and steps to fullfil.
 With Ajax Quick Checkout you get to change that.

 AQC7 allows you to:
-1. Edit everyything with Visual Editor
+1. Edit everything with Visual Editor
 2. Hide and sort steps and fields
 3. Add one or more pages to the checkout process
 4. Extend the functionality with plugins